Skip to content

 Solution: run Knip from the project root.
 From there you can lint individual workspaces.

-Sometimes their usage or the way Knip reports them can be a bit confusing.
+Sometimes binaries and how they’re reported can be a bit confusing.
 See this example:

 {